Privacy By Design: What It Is And How It's Important For The GDPR?

 Data protection by design is described as “integrating the necessary safeguards into the processing”.
 In other words, any data protection measures and safeguards must be baked into the data processing system by design.

 Data protection by design and by default are legal obligations under the GDPR.
 Failing to implement them means violating the GDPR.
-However, right now we can observe that not many GDPR fines for not implementing privacy by design have been issued, indicating that privacy by design is not strictly enforced.
+However, right now we can observe that privacy by design is not amongst the usual breaches to GDPR, indicating that privacy by design is not strictly enforced.

 This does not mean that you should not care though.
 As previously said, working on privacy by design brings many advantages to your business, and your local data protection authorities could always decide to start enforcing it more strictly.
 So how do you get started with privacy by design?